Elections 2020Sep 29, 2020

 Vice Admiral (Ret.)
-John W. Miller is a nonresident senior fellow in the Middle East Programs at the Atlantic Council, and a consultant, policy advisor, and speaker based in Washington, DC.
+John W. Miller was a nonresident senior fellow in the Middle East Programs at the Atlantic Council, and a consultant, policy advisor, and speaker based in Washington, DC.
 In 2015, Miller retired from the US Navy after serving as the Commander, US Naval Forces Central Command; Commander, Combined Maritime Forces; and Commander, US Fifth Fleet.

 Miller was designated a Naval Flight Officer in 1980.
 He accumulated more than 3,500 flight hours and 1,000 carrier arrested landings in the F-14 Tomcat.
 From 1990 to 1991, Miller was a White House Fellow as special assistant to the administrator of NASA.
 In addition to Fifth Fleet, Miller held numerous commands in the US Navy including: VF-142, VF-101, USS Dubuque (LPD 8), USS Juneau (LPD 10), USS Constellation (CV 64), USS John F. Kennedy (CV 67), Carrier Strike Group 11, and the Naval Strike and Air Warfare Center.
 After promotion to Rear Admiral, Miller spent a considerable amount of time focusing on the Middle East, serving as Deputy Commander to US Naval Forces Central Command/United States Fifth Fleet and Deputy Director, Strategy, Plans, and Policy (J5); Chief of Staff, US Central Command, and Commander, US Naval Forces Central Command/US Fifth Fleet/Combined Maritime Forces.
 In 2015, Miller received the Navy Distinguished Service Medal.